A Network Coding Approach to Loss Tomography: General Topologies

 This being said, we do not expect this to be a source of high complexity in practice for several reasons.
 First, the algorithm that maps the received symbol to a state of paths can be run offline and the table can be computed and stored.
-All we need to do every time we receive a symbol is just a table lookup, which is inexpensive (O(1)).
-In other words, we incur setup complexity once in the beginning but not during run time.
+This is a static scenario, since coding coefficients remain the same across scenarios.
+Therefore, we incur setup complexity once in the beginning, but not during run time.
+All we need to do every time we receive a symbol is just a table lookup, which is inexpensive ($O(1)$), when implemented using hash tables.
 Second, this design is only necessary if one wants to infer {\em all} links at the same time, which may be an overkill in practice.
-The most typical use of our framework in practice will be for inferring the loss rates of a few congested specific links of interest\footnote{This is a well-known fact in the tomography literature, and it is often exploited to set the loss rates of uncongested links to zero and thus reduce the number of unknowns and improve the identifiability.}.
-In that case, we do not need to keep track of the state of all paths.
+The most typical use of our framework in practice will be for inferring the loss rates of a few congested specific links of interest, in which case we do not need to keep track of the state of all paths, and the size of the table reduces.